 Insurance intermediaries, who sell or advise on insurance products (including insurance brokers and insurance agents), are regulated under the Insurance Ordinance.
-The regulation and supervision of insurance intermediaries is performed by the Insurance Authority in conjunction with self-regulatory bodies which represent different sectors of the insurance industry.
-(Note)
+The regulation and supervision of insurance intermediaries is performed by the Insurance Authority (IA).

 As ILAS, and units in ILAS, are neither securities nor future contracts, selling or advising on ILAS are not regulated activities under the Securities and Futures Ordinance.
 Accordingly, insurance intermediaries who conduct these particular activities are required to be authorized under the Insurance Ordinance, but are not required to be licensed by the SFC.